dgraph-io/dgraph-lambda/Readme.md

-# Omega
+# Dgraph Lambda

-Omega is a serverless platform for running JS on Slash GraphQL (or Dgraph).
+DGraphh Lambda is a serverless platform for running JS on Slash GraphQL (or Dgraph).

 ## Running a script